DraciVik/100DaysOfCode/README.md

 ## Day - 2 - 30.07.2018
 Finished the Tribute page project from freeCodeCamp.
 Finished with adding the CSS.
 All in all it was a quick easy project.
 Next up is the build a survey form.

+## Day - 3 - 31.07.2018
+Started the Survey Form project from freeCodeCamp.
+Started adding the input fields.
+I also added my first instagram picture.
+It was of the finished Tribute page project